Robin (Fire Emblem): Appearances

-In Fire Emblem: Awakening

 Robin is an avatar character whose name, gender, and appearance can be customized by the player.
-In the original timeline, after Robin and Chrom defeat Validar at The Dragon's Table, Robin becomes possessed by Grima and kills Chrom.
-Robin's consciousness is completely taken over by Grima in this timeline, who uses their life force to channel his powers through their body.
-When Lucina and the other children attempt to escape to the past, Grima follows her to stop her.
-Upon returning to the present, Grima tried to fill the present Robin with his memories; however, Robin's body was not strong enough to retain the memories, weakening Grima's power.
-Robin developed amnesia as a result, however they save their name and their skill with war tactics.
-Because Grima poured his memories into Robin, they occasionally are flashed with their future version's memories from time to time, resulting in migraines.
+In the original timeline, the evil Dragon Grima possesses Robin and kills Chrom.
+When Lucina escapes to the past, Grima of that timeline follows them and tried to fill the present Robin with his memories; however, Robin's body was not strong enough to retain the memories, weakening Grima's power and giving Robin amnesia.
+As a result of Grima attempting to give them his memories, they occasionally get visions of their future self's memories, resulting in migraines.

-In other media

-A male Robin appeared in Fire Emblem Fates as a playable character, but the player needs a Robin amiibo to unlock him.
-His appearance has him waking up in the player's Castle, wondering what happened to him.
-He thanks Corrin for waking him and introduces himself to them.
-Male Robin also appeared in Fire Emblem Engage as a DLC Emblem, along with Chrom as the “Emblem of Bonds”.A few variants of the Robin character also appear in the spinoff game Fire Emblem Warriors and Fire Emblem Heroes.
+The male version of Robin appears in Fire Emblem Fates as a playable character after using the Robin amiibo.
+He first appears awakening in the player's Castle, wondering what happened to him, and then thanks Corrin for waking him and introduces himself.
+Male Robin also appeared in Fire Emblem Engage as a DLC Emblem alongside Chrom as the "Emblem of Bonds".
+Variants of Robin also appear in the spinoff game Fire Emblem Warriors and Fire Emblem Heroes.

-Outside of the Fire Emblem series, Robin is featured in Nintendo's Super Smash Bros. crossover fighting game series.
-They first appear as a playable character in Super Smash Bros. for Nintendo 3DS and Wii U. They return as an unlockable character in Super Smash Bros.
+Outside of the Fire Emblem series, Robin is featured in Nintendo's Super Smash Bros. crossover fighting game series, promoted as a character who is unlike any other sword fighter due to their mastery of magical tomes and the Levin sword.
+They first appear as a playable character in Super Smash Bros. for Nintendo 3DS and Wii U, and return as an unlockable character in Super Smash Bros.
 Ultimate.

-Promotion and Merchandise

 To coincide with their appearance in Super Smash Bros., Amiibo figures featuring the male version of Robin were released.
+In response to complaints from fans that there are too many Fire Emblem characters, Sakurai assured that the development team would ensure each of the game's characters would be balanced properly.